d4ndox/mnp/README.md

 # Monero Named Pipes

-Monero named pipes (mnp) is a leightweight payment processor, using named pipes, to monitor incoming payments on a shell like bash or zsh. mnp is developed with the *UNIX-philosophy* in mind and allows interaction through named pipes.
+Monero named pipes (mnp) is a lightweight payment processor designed to monitor incoming payments within a Unix shell environment, such as bash or zsh. mnp is developed with the *UNIX-philosophy* in mind and uses named pipes for interaction, creating a set of files and directories within a specified directory.
+Default: */tmp/mywallet/*.

-mnp will create a set of files and directories - allowing you to control and check for incoming payments with command line tools.
-Default = /tmp/mywallet

 ```bash